 The Grading Periods settings panel allows teachers to divide courses into weighted components.
 For example, some districts require that the semester final grade is based on 40% first quarter, 40% second quarter, and 20% final exam.
 You can also divide them into semesters or quarters.
-Echo Admins configure grading periods for the school at a domain level; teachers should not modify the grading periods except for the weights.
+Echo Admins configure grading periods for the school at a domain level; teachers should not modify the grading periods.
 For more information on grading periods, click here.

 - The objective mastery threshold is the percentage of points a student has to earn on an objective-aligned activity to show mastery of that objective.
 If an objective is aligned with multiple activities, Echo uses the weighted average.
 By default, the objective mastery threshold is set at 70%.
 Click here to learn more about objective.